 Sometimes the emotional repercussions of a traumatic experience extend much longer than is hoped for, or expected.
 In this situation, a professional may recommend visiting a doctor to enquire about medication that may help regulate mood and emotions along with the ongoing therapy.

-Antidepressants (eg. Celexa) and anti-anxiety medications (eg. Xanax) may help someone, who is struggling to overcome trauma, to find relief from persistent negative feelings.
+Antidepressants and antianxiety medications may help someone, who is struggling to overcome trauma, to find relief from persistent negative feelings.
 However, balancing the risks and benefits is of utmost importance as these types of drugs should be used with caution.
 It is wise to note that antidepressants can cause dangerous withdrawal (in younger patients may increase the risk of suicidal thoughts and behaviours) and that anti-anxiety medications have a potential for abuse.

 People may be triggered by different events, but all react to trauma with some degree of emotional struggle.
 Regulating, and controlling, these negative emotions while recovering from trauma is important for getting back to a healthy state of mind.
 Self-care, professional therapy, and even medication can play important roles in helping someone learn to regulate their post-traumatic emotions.